 The Spotify streaming gained 128 hours of studio time and the Caribbean artists documented their recording experiences on Instagram Stories.
 The best-created tracks have formed a Bacardi x Major Lazer album and one artist was signed to a record deal.
 The integrated campaign created by BBDO New York has generated 88 million media impressions and 42 million music video plays.

-Based on a study said that 96% of government officials consider that handwritten letters is the most effective way to influence change, Change The Ref presented its “Posts Into Letters” marketing campaign to stand against the school shootings in the US and change the gun laws in the country.
+Based on a study that said that 96% of government officials consider that handwritten letters are the most effective way to influence change, Change The Ref presented its “Posts Into Letters” marketing campaign to stand against the school shootings in the US and change the gun laws in the country.

 Since the campaign launch, more than 10,000 letters have been sent to Congress and the movement has helped Americans demand change more effectively.